-These vegan savory chickpea crepes are a healthy, delicious, and faux-fancy weeknight meal or brunch dish.
+These savory chickpea crepes are a healthy, delicious, and faux-fancy meal, perfect for weeknights and brunch.

-While the batter rests, make the filling.
-Start by cooking the mushrooms until they’re nicely browned.
+While the batter rests, sauté the mushrooms until they’re nicely browned.
 Then stir in the flour and cook it for just a few seconds to eliminate the chalky flavor (the flour will thicken the sauce).
-Next, stir in a mixture of non-dairy milk, veg broth, and miso, and cook it for a few minutes until it thickens into a creamy gravy.
+Next, stir in milk, veg broth, and miso, and cook it for a few minutes until it thickens into a creamy gravy.
 Finally, wilt in the spinach and turn the heat off.

 Tips for Cooking Chickpea Crepes